Skip to content

 To create a viable contract, you can take advantage of a variety of volunteer agreement templates.
 Let's take a closer look at what goes into the template volunteer agreement and the things you may need to add.

-A volunteer agreement is a contract between a volunteer-to-be and an organization.
-This contract includes all terms and conditions of the volunteering process within a particular organization.
+A volunteer agreement is a contract between a volunteer and an organization.
+It includes all the terms and conditions of the volunteering process within the organization.

 When drafted correctly, a volunteer agreement is a legally binding contract between an organization and an individual who plans to volunteer for this organization.